Up from the Ashes (song)

 "Up from the Ashes" is a song by American rapper Kanye West from the deluxe version of his tenth solo studio album, Donda (2021).
-The song was initially intended for West's ninth studio album Jesus Is King (2019) and previewed during listening parties in September and October 2019.
-The original track named was "Glade".
+The song was initially intended for West's ninth studio album Jesus Is King (2019), under the name "Glade", and was previewed during listening parties in September and October 2019.
 West's singing on the song has been compared to his fourth studio album 808s & Heartbreak (2008).
 The song leaked online in February 2020 alongside an alternate version featuring production done by Dr. Dre.

 Background and recording

-In 2019, fellow Canadian rapper and song writer Sean Leon had a demo titled "The Glade" under his own artist project.
+In 2019, fellow Canadian rapper and songwriter Sean Leon had a demo titled "The Glade" under his own artist project.
 While working on Daniel Caesar's Case Study 01 in Los Angeles, collaborator River Tiber recommended sharing the demo with West at one of his Sunday Service performances.
 The song ended up on an early track listing of Jesus Is King as "Glade", later being renamed to "Up from the Ashes".
 Sean Leon went to record with West in Calabasas two weeks later, writing on "Selah", "Use This Gospel" and "Jesus Is Lord" on Jesus Is King.

 In August 2019, American recording artist Kanye West's wife, American media personality Kim Kardashian, announced that her husband's ninth studio would be titled Jesus Is King.
 On September 27, 2019, West held a listening party for the album at the Fox Theatre in Detroit, Michigan.
 Kardashian shared a track list via Twitter that included "Up from the Ashes" as the album's introduction.
 During a listening party in New York City on September 29, 2019, the track was renamed "Beauty from Ashes".
 The same day, a phone recording of one of the Jesus Is King listening sessions was uploaded online, which included "Up from the Ashes".
 The final track list revealed in October 2019 didn't include "Up from the Ashes".
 "Every Hour", a triumphant song performed by the Sunday Service Choir, served as the album's introduction instead.
 Jesus Is King was released on October 25, 2019.

 On November 18, 2019, West announced on Twitter that he was working with American recording artist Dr. Dre on a sequel collaborative project Jesus Is King Part II.
 On January 16, 2020, a snippet of "Up from the Ashes" featuring production from Dr. Dre was leaked online.
 This track would later be leaked in full on February 28, 2020.
 Another Jesus Is King Part II track, "LA Monster", would later leak in March 2020.